preservim/nerdtree/nerdtree_plugin/NERDTreeOpenWithApp_readme.txt

 Change global variables in file NERDTreeOpenWithApp_cfg.vim with application (command) and file extension you want.
 Use '@' key to open file manager in current directory.
+Use '#' key to open terminal in current directory

 Requirements
 ------------